syncthing/syncthing/dev/intro.rst

 Source Code Layout
 ~~~~~~~~~~~~~~~~~~

-In the source repository you'll find a tree of various packages and directories.
-There is some Go code at the top level, but it's basically scripts for the build system.
-The actual code lives in the ``cmd/syncthing`` and ``internal`` directories.
+In the source repository you'll find a tree of various packages and
+directories.
+There is some Go code at the top level, but it's basically scripts
+for the build system.
+The actual code lives in the ``cmd/syncthing`` and
+``lib`` directories.
 The web GUI lives in ``gui``.
 The rest is as follows.

 Godeps/
    Locally vendored copies of external dependencies.